-Spinraza is the only approved drug for the treatment of spinal muscular atrophy.
+Spinraza is the only approved drug for the treatment of spinal muscular atrophy in the UK and most of the world.

 The below video clip illustrates how nusinersen works to treat SMA: